-Russia protests: EU demands release of detainees - BBC News
+Russia condemns protest 'provocation'

 He led massive protests following the 2011 election, the biggest in Moscow in December that year, after which he was arrested and jailed for 15 days.

-He has said he will run for the presidency in 2018, but a court has convicted him of embezzlement, which would bar him.
+He has said he will run for president in 2018, but a court has convicted him of embezzlement, which would bar him.
 He denies the charges, calling the case farcical.